ellisp/forecastxgb-r-package/README.md

 ### Seasonality

-Currently there are two methods of treating seasonality.
-The first method tried (and still the default, despite its poor performance - this may change) is to throw dummy variables for each season into the mix of features for `xgboost` to work with.
-The alternative is to perform classic multiplicative seasonal adjustment on the series before feeding it to `xgboost`.
-This seems to work better:
+Currently there are three methods of treating seasonality.

+- The current default method is to throw dummy variables for each season into the mix of features for `xgboost` to work with.
+- An alternative is to perform classic multiplicative seasonal adjustment on the series before feeding it to `xgboost`.
+This seems to work better.
+- A third option is to create a set of pairs of Fourier transform variables and use them as x regressors

 ```